The Criminal Justice Planning program operates through an inter-local agreement with the Criminal Justice Division of the Office of the Governor to:

 Criminal Justice Advisory Committee (CJAC) Meetings take place on the second Wednesday of each month at 1:30 PM, unless otherwise noted.
 CJAC Meetings may be attended in-person at the AACOG Board Room at 2700 NE Loop 410, Suite 101, San Antonio, TX 78217.

-The CJAC will meet on October 11, 2023 to discuss program updates, consider and act upon membership items, review CJAC Bylaws wording, and discuss Byrne-SCIP Survey deadlines.
+The CJAC will meet on December 13, 2023 to discuss program updates, and consider and act upon membership items.
 This meeting will be offered in person as well as virtually.

 All CJD grant applicants are required to attend the AACOG CJ Planning Grant Workshop.
 Per the CJAC Guidelines, a staff member from the applying agency must be in attendance for this event.
 Contract grant writers may attend as well, but a representative from the organization itself must also be in attendance.
-Both opportunities to attend for the 2023 grant cycle have passed.
-If you would like to receive information for future grant cycles, please contact the AACOG staff at email@example.com.
+Please use the registration link above to register for the upcoming Grant Workshops.
+If you would like to receive information for future grant cycles, please contact the AACOG staff at firstname.lastname@example.org.

-AACOG utilizes SurveyMonkey Apply to receive and review CJD grant applications.
-Applicants can expect to use SurveyMonkey Apply to complete the mandatory Grant Summary Form and to attach their summary file from eGrants.
-Please note that all applications must be submitted and certified in eGrants by 5:00 PM on February 9th, 2023.
-Applicants will then be able to complete and submit the SurveyMonkey Apply requirements here by February 23rd, 2023.
+Beginning this grant season, AACOG will be utilizing Zengine II by WizeHive to receive and review CJD grant applications.
+Applicants can expect to use Zengine II to complete the mandatory Grant Summary Form and AACOG Staff to attach their summary file from eGrants.
+Please note that all applications must be submitted and certified in eGrants by 5:00 PM on a date to be determined (TBD) by the Office of the Governor (OOG).

 Criminal Justice 2023 Project Rankings